sxlxc/Hakyllsite/posts/matroidgirth.md

 - Every 3-connected regular matroid which is neither graphic nor cographic has an $R_{10}$ or $R_{12}$ minor.
     Let $M$ be a matroid. $M$ is 3-connected iff $M$ is not expressible as a 1- or 2-sum. (cf. [@seymour_decomposition_1980] 2.10(b))
     It follows that the remaining regular matroids are graphic or cographic.

+[^2]: Why?
+We want to find the cocircuit with minimum size.
+This is exactly the vector with minimum number of 1s in the cocircuit space if our matroid is binary.
+In binary matroid the symmetric difference of (co)circuits contains a (co)circuit and is dependent.